 I debated about whether to include all the chopping and mincing photos here for illustration purposes.
 After thinking it over, I decided that if you cook at all you certainly know how to dice peppers and onions, so I’m sparing you having to scroll past 15 photos of chopped vegetables!

 Chop the tomatoes, onions and green pepper and jalapenos.
 I used three jalapenos for this amount of salsa because we like ours pretty mild.
 You can add up to nine if you like it hotter.
 You could also substitute a hotter pepper if you like, but don’t add more than the equivalent of about nine jalapenos so you don’t upset the pH balance of the recipe and make it unsafe for canning!

 Finely mince the garlic.
 Combine all the ingredients in a stainless steel or enamel saucepan.

 Cook the Salsa

 Bring the mixture to a boil over high heat.
 Reduce the heat and boil gently, uncovered, for 25 minutes or until desired consistency, stirring frequently.
 Your house will smell like the most delicious Mexican eatery by the time this finishes cooking!

-Carefully remove the hot jars from the canner and ladle in the salsa to within 1/2 inch of rim (head space).
+Carefully remove the hot jars from the canner and ladle in the salsa to within 1/2 inch of the rim (head space).
 Return the filled jars to the canner.
 Begin timing when the water returns to a boil.
-Process 20 minutes for half-pint and pint jars.
+Process 20 minutes for both half-pint and pint jars.